sshtools/two-slices/README.md

 settings when the SWT notifier is used.

 ```
-TrayItem item = .....  // this is the reference to your tray item
+TrayItem myTrayItem = .....  // this is the reference to your tray item
 ToasterFactory.setConfiguration(new ToasterSettings().setParent(myTrayItem));
 ```